 - Placed in service report (PISR) is completed and returned to the ODA Weights and Measures Program along with your application and fee(s).

-- Weights and Measures investigator will inspect and test the newly installed device to verify that it meets all of the requirements
+- When we have a Weights and Measures investigator in your area he will inspect and test the newly installed device to verify that it meets all of the requirements

 You may purchase a scale or meter through a service company or hire a service company to install, repair, and assist in the licensing process.